|

 Deep, Terror of the Zygons, The Power of Kroll);

-he became familiar with mining technology (The Monster of
+they became familiar with mining technology (The Monster of

 plants "built along typical Scott-Bailey principles" (The Brain